The Peasants' Revolt

 Who led the rebels in the Peasants' Revolt?

 Wat Tyler led the Peasants' Revolt.
 He was killed in a scuffle while negotiating with the king.
-Another key leader was John Ball, a priest.
+Another key leader was John Ball, a radical priest.

 What was the significance of the Peasants' Revolt?